Instrumental/instrumentald/PLUGIN_SCRIPTS.md

 # Plugin Scripts

 You may have specific pieces of architecture that you would like `instrument_server` to monitor.
-Pass the `-e` flag to `instrument_server` on startup to enable this script plugins.
+Pass the `-e` flag to `instrument_server` on startup to enable these script plugins.
 There are many [existing plugins](examples/) that you may use for your infrastructure, or you can [write your own](#writing-plugin-scripts).
 We also work with customers to develop plugins on an as-needed basis.
 Please contact us at [support@instrumentalapp.com](mailto:support@instrumentalapp.com) if we can assist with plugin development.

 ## Installing Plugin Scripts